-The temperature dependence of the measured trap offsets is illustrated in figure C.3, which shows the CCD temperature versus the Si-K $\alpha$ Gaussian centroid (averaged across the CCD) for the case where a single trap depth is applied at all temperatures (left-hand panel) and after temperature dependent trap offsets are applied (right-hand panel).
-The offsets are stored at 3 different temperatures in the gain file, which are presently $-70^{\circ}$ C, $-60^{\circ}$ C and $-50^{\circ}$ C, estimated from a powerlaw fit to the observed temperature dependence (the dashed line in figure C.3).
+The temperature dependence of the measured trap offsets is illustrated in Figure C.3, which shows the CCD temperature versus the Si-K $\alpha$ Gaussian centroid (averaged across the CCD) for the case where a single trap depth is applied at all temperatures (blue) and after temperature-dependent trap offsets are applied (orange).
+The offsets are stored at three different temperatures in the gain file, which are presently $-70^{\circ}$ C, $-60^{\circ}$ C and $-50^{\circ}$ C, estimated from a powerlaw fit to the observed temperature dependence (the dashed line in Figure C.3).
 The required offset is then found by interpolating as a function of temperature.

-New in this release is the identification and implementation of grade dependent trap corrections for PC mode.
-The left panel of figure C.4 shows CCD averaged Tycho spectra for different grades when the same trap-correction offsets (derived from grade 0 events) are applied, revealing grade
+In line with the last five gain file releases, we have implemented grade dependent trap corrections for PC mode.
+The left panel of Figure C.4 shows CCD-averaged Tycho spectra for different grades when the same trap-correction offsets (derived from grade 0 events) are applied, revealing